Satisfactory Academic Progress

 - Maximum Time Frame: A student who has attempted more than 150% of the normal credits required to obtain their degree is no longer eligible to receive financial aid.

-- Associate degree: Attending full-time must complete degree requirements within three years.
+- Associate degree: Attending full-time, a student must complete degree requirements within three years.

-- Bachelor degree: Attending full-time must complete degree requirements within six years.
+- Bachelor degree: Attending full-time a student must complete degree requirements within six years.

-- Master in Psychology & Human Services: Six years
+- Master of Psychology & Human Services: Six years

 - All periods of the student’s enrollment, fall, spring and summer, are counted when judging SAP.